MicrosoftDocs/win32/desktop-src/wpdauto/synchronous-reading-and-writing.md

 ---
 title: Synchronous Reading and Writing
 description: This section demonstrates synchronously reading and writing resource data by downloading a ringtone to a device from a Web service, and uploading ringtone data from a device to a Web service.Note  In Windows 7, updating resource data directly is not supported.
-To update an existing object's data, a WPD Automation script should delete the existing object containing the old resource data, create a new object with the new resource data, and then add the new object. . ms.assetid: '83f09399-4b5b-4baf-ace6-97d523e0f2a1'
+To update an existing objects data, a WPD Automation script should delete the existing object containing the old resource data, create a new object with the new resource data, and then add the new object. . ms.assetid: 83f09399-4b5b-4baf-ace6-97d523e0f2a1 ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Synchronous Reading and Writing